MartinPavlik/graphql-codegen-mongoose-schema/README.md

 ## TODO
 - right now it just grabs `input-schema-mtg.graphql` and outputs `output.ts`, so make this configurable
-- fix `Block-scoped variable 'XYZ' used before its declaration.` errors in the generated code by ordering the declarations (for example see `output.ts`)
+- fix `Block-scoped variable 'XYZ' used before its declaration.` errors in the generated code by ordering the declarations (for example see `generated-code.ts`)
 - create codegen plugin out of this
 - clean up this repo & improve build process
 - add documentation for the custom directives